-With the understanding that minor incidents might be inadvertent or honest mistakes, in order to ensure a formative processand to provide a teachable moment, the student is expected to submit to the dean, with a copy to the faculty member, a narrative with the following information:
+With the understanding that minor incidents might be inadvertent or honest mistakes, in order to ensure a formative process and to provide a teachable moment, the student is expected to submit to the dean, with a copy to the faculty member, a narrative with the following information:

-- A description of the citation rule, policy, or technique not followed that led to the incident - A description of how the work did not follow the rule - A list of actions to prevent future occurrences of the infraction - If applicable, a resubmission of the assignment with the issue corrected
+- A description of the citation rule, policy, or technique not followed that led to the incident - A description of how the work did not follow the rule - A list of actions to prevent future occurrences of the infraction - If applicable, a resubmission of the assignment with the issue corrected and may lead to a review by the Dean of the College for additional potential sanctions.

 Students who fail to adhere to the stipulations of a minor incident may be subject to further action; however, it is expected that the student will comply with conveying, in writing as per the above, a clear understanding of what constitutes academic dishonesty.
-Failure to comply with the stipulation will advance the matter directly to the major level and may lead to a review bythe VPAA for additional potential sanctions.
+Failure to comply with the stipulation will advance the matter directly to the major level